rainbowgum API 0.8.0

 Second if you are not familiar with logging in the Java ecosystem please refer to the excellent Logging facade SLF4J documentation particularly the logger API and what logging Levels are.
 Logging levels are and how dotted logger names inherit levels is covered in the JDKs logging facade System.Logger.Level as well as Logback effective level which Rainbow Gum follows.

 The third step is to configure.
 Most configuration is just configuring logger names to levels, output, and formatting.
-We will cover the two major ways to do this in the following two sub sections.
+We will cover the major ways to do this in the following sub sections.

 Using System properties